GitTools/GitVersion/docs/input/docs/usage/command-line.md

-When requesting that GitVersion generate an assembly info file you are limited to only specifying a single `<filename>` within the `/updateassemblyinfo` switch, this is to prevent the creation of mulitple assembly info files with the same assembly version attributes.
+When requesting that GitVersion generate an assembly info file you are limited to only specifying a single `<filename>` within the `/updateassemblyinfo` switch, this is to prevent the creation of multiple assembly info files with the same assembly version attributes.
 If this occurs your build will fail.

 ### Example: When AssemblyInfo.cs does not exist